-Dizziness and dry mouth are also signs of dehydration, so make sure you’re getting enough to drink.
+Dizziness and a dry mouth are both possible side effects of many antibiotics, so this could be the reason for these symptoms, but they are also signs of dehydration, so make sure you’re getting enough to drink.

 The most common side effects of antibiotics are:

 These aren’t usually too severe and should pass once you finish taking the tablets.
 If you experience any other side effects, contact your doctor.

 Some people have an allergic reaction to antibiotics.
 This only affects around 1 in 15 people and is not usually too severe.
 Antihistamines usually treat these symptoms effectively.
 If you do not respond to treatment, call your doctor.